Shelby County Chamber honors first responders during 2024 Public Safety Awards

 • Ronald “Austin” Bowen

-Pelham Police Chief Brent Sugg nominated Bowen for multiple reason and told the story of an instance in which Bowen stopped an individual armed with an automatic weapon who was on their way to a child’s birthday party.
+Pelham Police Chief Brent Sugg nominated Bowen for multiple reasons and told the story of an instance in which Bowen stopped an individual armed with an automatic weapon who was on their way to a child’s birthday party.

 “Over the past year, officer Bowen has become one of the department’s leaders without rank,” Sugg said.